In general, I feel most comfortable between known quantities.

 The In-Between Space is a collection of thoughts and essays written from that place.

-Not to simplify what is complex.
-Not to offer clean answers.
-But to explore what actually happens between intention and execution, between structure and behavior, between ideas and life.
+Not to simplify what is complex or to offer clean answers, but to explore what happens between intention and execution, structure and behaviour, and between ideas and everyday life.

-If you are looking for formulas, you will not find them here.
-If you are interested in how things really work, you might.
+If you're looking for formulas, you probably won't find them here.
+If you're interested in how things actually work, you might be in the right place.

-This means the writing here will sometimes lean philosophical.
-Sometimes strategic.
-Sometimes ethical.
-And sometimes it will simply be about good vegan food.
+The writing here will sometimes lean philosophical, sometimes strategic, sometimes ethical, and sometimes it'll simply be about good vegan food.

-So alongside essays on systems, leadership, culture, and change, you will also find vegan recipes, and reviews of restaurants, bars, and hotels - all viewed through the same in-between lens: with curiosity, affection, and a mild resistance to unnecessary dogma.
+Essays on systems, leadership, culture, and change share space with vegan recipes and reviews of restaurants, bars, and hotels - all viewed through the same in-between lens: with curiosity, affection, and a healthy resistance to unnecessary dogma.